 Mayo Clinic's approach

 - Teamwork.
-A compassionate team of experts can assess your health and your partner's and help you decide on a treatment plan that best fits your needs and preferences.
-Landon W. Trost, M.D., a urologist at Mayo Clinic in Rochester, Minnesota, and his team work closely with the Division of Reproductive Endocrinology and Infertility to provide complete and thorough care for both the male and female partners.
+A compassionate team of experts can assess your health and your partner's and help you decide on a treatment plan that best fits your needs and preferences., Sevann Helo, M.D., a urologist at Mayo Clinic in Rochester, Minnesota, and her team work closely with the Division of Reproductive Endocrinology and Infertility to provide complete and thorough care for both the male and female partners.

 - Research.
 The Mayo Clinic team actively assesses and incorporates the latest evidence regarding fertility to give you the best outcomes with the least unnecessary testing and delay.

 - One-stop care.
 A detailed itinerary for appointments, tests and procedures lets us make the most of your time at the clinic.
 We also run all tests and labs ourselves, which means tests taken in the morning can be reviewed the same afternoon.